-Can you believe that Tesla is worth more than the next six car manufacturers combined?
+Can you believe that Tesla is worth more than the next five car manufacturers combined?
 Beyond Meat, made with pea protein, is worth more than the entire market for peas eaten globally.
 Used-car sales platform Carvana is worth more than Volvo, Honda, Ford or Hyundai, while Airbnb is worth more than Marriott and Hilton combined.
 And crypto exchange Coinbase is worth more than the entire Nasdaq.

 As much as these valuations seem out of kilter, they are nothing compared with the Japanese stock bubble that peaked in the late 1980s when Japanese stock and property markets ruled the world much as America does today.
 The Tokyo Stock Exchange (TSE) listed stocks represented more than half of the total value of world stock markets.